-The method described by Lajubutuet al., [10] was used for this.
-Alkaloids, Tannins, Saponinsandflavonoids were tested for in the extract.
+The method described by Lajubutuet al.[10] was used for this.
+The extract was tested for alkaloids, Tannins, Saponins, and flavonoids.

-2.5 Antibacterial Assay
+2.5 AntibacterialAssay

-In-vitroantimicrobialassaywascarriedoutusingagar-geldiffusion(punchmethod)techniqueas described by Osadebe and Ukwueze[11].
-In this method, broth culture of the test isolates(O.1ml) was aseptically inoculated by spreading evenly onto the dried surface of Muller-Hintonagar plates using a bentsterile glass rod.
+The assay carried out in-vitro antimicrobial was geldiffusion(punchmethod)technique as described by Osadebe and Ukwueze[11].
+In this method, the broth culture of the test isolates (O.1ml) was aseptically inoculated by spreading evenly onto the dried surface of Muller-Hintonagar plates using a bentsterile glass rod.
 Sixwells (5.0mm diameter) were then madein theplates using a sterile cork borer.
-The fifth well served as the negative control, while the sixthwells served as the positive controls.
+The fifth well served as the negative control, while the sixthwell served as the positive control.
 Sterile distilled water served as the negative control, whileciprofloxacin was used as the positive control.
-Double dilution of the extracts wasmade togetthe various concentrations as follows: (500mg/ml, 250mg/ml, 125mg/ml and 63mg/ml) that wereused for the antimicrobial assay.
-The bottom of the wells 1-4 were sealed with one drop ofsterile molten Muller-Hinton agar to prevent diffusion of the extracts under the agar.
-Fixedvolumes (O.lml)of thefourdifferentconcentrations of the extracts were transferredinto thewells 1-4 using asterile pastuerpipette.
-The control wellswerefilled with O.lml of distilledwaterandl0μgofciprofloxacinrespectively.
+Double dilution of the extracts wasmade togetthe various concentrations as follows: (500mg/ml, 250mg/ml, 125mg/ml and 63mg/ml) that were used for the antimicrobial assay.
+The bottom of wells 1-4 were sealed with one drop of sterile molten Muller-Hinton agar to prevent diffusion of the extracts under the agar.
+Fixedvolumes (O.lml)of thefourdifferent concentrations of the extracts were transferred into wells 1-4 using a sterile Pasteurpipette. with O.lml The control wellswerefilled of distilledwaterandl0μgofciprofloxacin,respectively.

-The plates were left on the bench for 40 minutes for pre-diffusion of the extracts [12], and then incubated at 37°C for 24hours.
-Antimicrobial activities of the extracts were determined by measuring the resulting zone diameters of inhibition (mm)againsteach testorganism using a ruler.
-The experiment was carried out in triplicate and the mean values of the testor the resultwere taken as antimicrobial activity [13, 14].
+The plates were left on the bench for 40 minutes for pre-diffusion of the extracts to take place[12].
+They were then incubated at 37°C for 24hours.
+Antimicrobial activities of the extracts were determined by measuring the resulting zone diameters of inhibition (mm)against each testorganism using a ruler.
+The experiment was carried out in triplicate and the mean values of the results were taken as antimicrobial activity [13, 14].